sahilrajput03/sahilrajput03/articles/eee.md

 - Effectiveness: Still returns correct results with 10M records, concurrent users, messy input.
 - Efficiency: Does it query in O(log n) or O(n²)?
 RAM usage?
 Response time at scale?

+In SE, you often nail efficacy in dev, lose effectiveness in prod, and only optimize efficiency at scale.
+That's basically the engineering lifecycle.